yehonatanmizrachi/snake_assembly/README.md

 4.To win, gain FFh points(make the score register to overflow).

-5.If you lose, press space to start over or any other key to quit.
+5.If you lose, press space to start over or Esc to quit.